EdFazli/EdFazli/README.md

 #### Passionate on AWS Cloud and DevOps

 - 🏢 Cloud Engineer at Kuala Lumpur, Malaysia
-- 🔥 Currently working for docker and kubernetes with AWS EKS
+- 🔥 Currently working for ECS and kubernetes with AWS EKS
 - 🌱 Learning in progress - IaC (Terraform) + GO programming + Docker + Kubernetes

 #### ✍️ Lets get in touch